 - Too simplistic for complicated tasks — might lack features;

-- No optimized organization of sensitive information;
+- No optimized organization of sensitive information in your notes;

 - Little task management opportunities.